-This service allows an RDFI to monitor its incoming FedACH® files, batches and items against certain criteria it establishes.
+This service allows a RDFI to monitor its incoming FedACH® files, batches and entries against certain criteria it establishes.

-With RDFI Alert monitoring at the file level, you can use three criteria to define what you believe to be extraordinary conditions at the FedACH file level.
-The three criteria are a debit threshold, a credit threshold and/or an item/addenda count (file size) threshold.
-You can monitor for extraordinary conditions by setting debit and/or credit dollar value thresholds and/or by setting file size thresholds (item and addenda count), which will apply to all files which contain your RDFI batches.
+With RDFI Alert monitoring at the file level, you can use three criteria to define what you believe to be extraordinary conditions at the FedACH file-level.
+The three criteria are a debit threshold, a credit threshold and/or an entry + addenda count (file size) threshold.
+You can monitor for extraordinary conditions by setting debit and/or credit dollar value thresholds and/or by setting file size thresholds (entry + addenda count), which will apply to all files which contain your RDFI batches.

-When FedACH distributes a file that contain batches that together exceed any file thresholds or meet batch or item-level criteria, FedACH sends notice to email addresses that you have designated.
-The email addresses may be internal to your institution or, in the case of item-level alerts, be those of your account holders.
+When FedACH distributes a file that contain batches that together exceed any file thresholds or meet batch- or entry-level criteria, FedACH sends notice to email addresses that you have designated.
+The email addresses may be internal to your institution or, in the case of entry-level alerts, be those of your account holders.
 The email notifies designated email recipients that the service has found a match to one or more of your established criteria.
-For institutional-level file or batch criteria it directs recipients to FedACH Information Services for detailed information.
-For item-level alerts to your account holders, the email contains an attachment of corresponding information.
+For DFI-level file or batch criteria, it directs recipients to FedACH Information Services for detailed information.
+For entry-level alerts to your account holders, the email contains an attachment of corresponding information.

-Alerts at the batch and item-level alert can be built from combinations of criteria such as SEC code, originator company ID and immediate/same day settlement.
-Item-level alerts are set up by your receiving customer account numbers so that alerts can be emailed directly to them.
+Batch- and entry-level alerts can be built from combinations of criteria such as SEC code, originator Company ID and same day settlement.
+Entry-level alerts are set up by your receiving customer account numbers so that alerts can be emailed directly to them.

 For detailed information, also visit the FedACH Risk RDFI Alert Service page.
-By accessing FedACH Information Services, you enter alert email contacts and alert thresholds.
+Enter alert email contacts and alert thresholds by accessing FedACH Information Services.
 The service will monitor each file distributed by FedACH and containing your RDFI batches against your specified thresholds.
 If the service finds a match to your established criteria, it sends an informational alert email at the time of file distribution to your designated email addresses.

 For detailed information, also visit the FedACH Risk RDFI Alert Service page.
-The service helps you protect your bank and your customers from the consequences of large errors and possible originator fraud.
-It can provide your receiving account holders with information on their incoming ACH entries such as large debits or credits or a snapshot of all inclearing ACH items.
+The service helps you protect your bank and customers from the consequences of large errors and possible originator fraud.
+It can provide your receiving account holders with information on their incoming ACH entries, such as large debits or credits.

-The service searches for file and batch-level criteria matches at the time of each file distribution throughout the processing day.
+The service searches for file- and batch-level criteria matches at the time of each file distribution throughout the processing day.
 If it finds a match to established criteria, it sends an email at the time of FedACH file distribution to designated email addresses.
 Alerts may be sent earlier in the day than you, or your receiving point, typically process FedACH payments.
-This can give you earlier warning of potential problems and provide time to research and take corrective action, such as returning an erroneous transaction, verifying the amount, or confirming transactions with your receiver.
-The service searches for matches to item-level criteria at the end of the ACH processing day.
-The service allows you to proactively manage incoming ACH files, positioning you to detect problems and act on them before receiving calls from customers or before having to fund your Federal Reserve account and lets you provide ACH information to your account holders.
+This can give you earlier warning of potential problems, such as returning an erroneous transaction, verifying the amount or confirming transactions with your receiver, and provide time to research and take corrective action.
+The service searches for matches to entry-level criteria at the end of the ACH processing day.
+The service allows you to proactively manage incoming ACH files, positioning you to detect problems and act on them before receiving calls from customers or before having to fund your Federal Reserve account.

 The RDFI Alert Service allows you, the RDFI, to establish threshold dollar values for incoming FedACH files and/or batches.
 FedACH creates files prior to the posting of the settlement to your Federal Reserve account and sends any alert emails to your designated email contacts at the time of file distribution.
 If you receive a file or batch exceeding your thresholds, the service alerts you to the condition, making you aware of potential significant value impact to your Federal Reserve account.

 To use the service, you will need to subscribe to FedACH Information Services via the FedLine Web or FedLine Advantage Solutions.
 Once your institution has access to the FedACH Information Services screens, you sign up for the service by submitting Part 6C (PDF) of the FedACH Participation Agreement.
-If you are unsure of your FedACH sales representative or customer support contact information, you can find it on Contact.
+Your account executive can assist you with the setup steps.
+Their contact information can be found on the Contact page.

-Alert email is generated by the service when a threshold is exceeded or a criteria is matched.
+An alert email is generated by the service when a threshold is exceeded or a criterion is matched.
 For file-level alerts, this email identifies the file in question by file ID modifier and provides information about the file.
-This information includes the debit and credit dollar value of the file, the number of item/addenda contained in the file, the active thresholds used to trigger the notification, and the file identifier.
+This information includes the debit and credit dollar value of the file, the number of entry + addenda contained in the file, the active thresholds used to trigger the notification and the file identifier.
 The email provides links to direct someone with access to the FedLine Web screens where more information about batches can be found.
 Similar information is provided for batch-level alerts.
-Item-level alerts carry an attachment of the information matching the item-level criteria.
+Entry-level alerts carry an attachment of the information matching the entry-level criteria.

 The service sends alert emails when a FedACH file exceeds one or more alert thresholds or batch-level criteria are met.
-Whenever an outgoing (output) file is created, the service will compare the totals of the batches contained in the file associated with your RDFI RTN to the threshold values or batch criteria to batch-level criteria.
-The alert email will only be sent when a dollar value or item/addenda count exceeds any file thresholds you have defined or when a match to batch-level criteria is found.
-The service searches for matches to item-level criteria at the end of the FedACH processing day and sends email alerts if matches to any item-level criteria are found.
+Whenever an outgoing (output) file is created, the service will compare the totals of the batches contained in the file associated with your RDFI ABA to the threshold values or batch criteria to batch-level criteria.
+The alert email will only be sent when a dollar value or entry + addenda count exceeds any file thresholds you have defined, or when a match to batch-level criteria is found.
+The service searches for matches to entry-level criteria at the end of the FedACH processing day and sends email alerts if matches to any criteria are found.

 The RDFI Alert Service allows you to monitor FedACH files at the file level.
-Once file-level thresholds are set, all batches associated with your RDFI RTN contained in the outgoing file will be summarized at the file level for debit and/or credit value and/or item/addenda count.
+Once file-level thresholds are set, all batches associated with your RDFI ABA contained in the outgoing file will be summarized at the file level for debit and/or credit value and/or entry + addenda count.
 The service will send an alert email when a threshold value is exceeded.